 Design

-When manufacturers custom design a linear actuator, they take into account a number of factors.
-Based on application specifications like: environment, load weight, frequency of use and standard requirements, they choose actuator design specifics.
-These include: actuator type, actuator material, input voltage, IP rate, load capacity in lbs., load speed and actuator size.
-The material is almost always stainless steel or another strong material, like anodized extruded aluminum.
+When manufacturers embark on custom designing a linear actuator, they meticulously consider numerous factors.
+They tailor the actuator’s specifics to align with application requirements such as the operational environment, load weight, usage frequency, and standard compliance.
+The design elements chosen encompass actuator type, material, input voltage, IP rating, load capacity in pounds, load speed, and actuator size.
+Typically, the materials used are robust, often stainless steel or other strong options like anodized extruded aluminum.

 Features

-Linear actuators are almost always computer-controlled, although some can be guided by hand.
-A linear actuator can be powered by either hydraulic, pneumatic, mechanical, electromechanical and piezoelectric force.
+Linear actuators are typically computer-controlled, though some can be manually guided.
+They can be powered by various forces, including hydraulic, pneumatic, mechanical, electromechanical, and piezoelectric.

-Linear motion is achieved in most actuators through a ball screw design.
-A screw rod rotates in and out of a housing, causing linear motion.
-A timing belt drive, worm gear or direct drive is used to rotate a ball screw actuator.
-As the screw turns, it pushes a drive nut along the length of the screw, and this causes the rod to be pushed out.
-When this motion is reversed, the rod retracts.
-A cover over the screw keeps out dirt and other contaminants that could hinder movement.
-Even when it is loaded, special radial thrust bearings allow the screw to move freely.
+In most actuators, linear motion is accomplished through a ball screw design.
+This involves a screw rod rotating within a housing, producing linear movement.
+The rotation of the ball screw actuator is powered by a timing belt drive, worm gear, or direct drive.
+As the screw rotates, it propels a drive nut along its length, causing the rod to extend.
+When the rotation is reversed, the rod retracts.
+A protective cover shields the screw from dirt and other contaminants that might obstruct its movement.
+Even under a load, specialized radial thrust bearings enable the screw to move smoothly.

 Types

-For specialized applications, it is typical to use piezoelectric and telescopic actuators.
+In specialized applications, it’s common to employ piezoelectric and telescopic actuators.

 Electric Linear Actuator

-Electric linear actuators are designed primarily to provide automated controlled straight-line movement to functions like: locking doors, braking machine motions and opening and closing dampers.
-These actuators driven either by thermal expansion, mechanical transmission or electromagnetism.
-They include mechanical parts including: linear guides, motors and a drive mechanism to convert electrical energy into displacement.
+Electric linear actuators are engineered to deliver precise, automated straight-line movement for various functions such as locking doors, braking machinery, and opening or closing dampers.
+These devices operate through mechanisms powered by thermal expansion, mechanical transmission, or electromagnetism.
+Their construction features components like linear guides, motors, and a drive system that transforms electrical energy into linear displacement.

 Electric Rotary Actuator